awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v1.how-it-works.md

 ## Aurora Serverless v1 and maintenance<a name="aurora-serverless.maintenance"></a>

  Maintenance for Aurora Serverless v1 DB cluster, such as applying the latest features, fixes, and security updates, is performed automatically for you\.
-Unlike provisioned Aurora DB clusters, Aurora Serverless v1 doesn't have user\-settable maintenance windows\.
-However, it does have a maintenance window that you can view in the AWS Management Console in **Maintenance & backups** for your Aurora Serverless v1 DB cluster\.
+Aurora Serverless v1 has a maintenance window that you can view in the AWS Management Console in **Maintenance & backups** for your Aurora Serverless v1 DB cluster\.
 You can find the date and time that maintenance might be performed and if any maintenance is pending for your Aurora Serverless v1 DB cluster, as shown following\.

-![\[Maintenance window for an example Aurora Serverless v1 DB cluster, not user settable, no pending maintenance\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-serverless-maintenance-window.png)
+![\[Maintenance window for an example Aurora Serverless v1 DB cluster, no pending maintenance\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-serverless-maintenance-window.png)

+You can set the maintenance window when you create the Aurora Serverless v1 DB cluster, and you can modify the window later\.
+For more information, see [Adjusting the preferred DB cluster maintenance window](USER_UpgradeDBInstance.Maintenance.md#AdjustingTheMaintenanceWindow.Aurora)\.

  Whenever possible, Aurora Serverless v1 performs maintenance in a nondisruptive manner\.
 When maintenance is required, your Aurora Serverless v1 DB cluster scales its capacity to handle the necessary operations\.
 Before scaling, Aurora Serverless v1 looks for a scaling point\.
 It does so for up to seven days if necessary\.